Studying Entrepreneurship

 For Undergraduate Students

-By completing nine credit hours of entrepreneurship coursework and receiving approval, students can earn an entrepreneurial management designation, a credential that signifies they have the skills to add value to innovative, early-stage ventures.
+By completing 18 credit hours of entrepreneurship coursework, BSM students can earn a minor in entrepreneurial business, a credential that signifies they have the skills to add value to innovative, early-stage ventures.

-In this course, students will be given a behind the scenes look at the entrepreneurial ecosystem in New Orleans –the lessons learned from Hurricane Katrina recovery efforts and what needs to happen to have a vibrant startup community that is equitable, accessible, and collaborative.
+First year students involved in the Ignite Residential Learning Community will have an opportunity to get a behind the scenes look at the entrepreneurial ecosystem in New Orleans by taking the TIDES Class that showcases the Entrepreneurial Landscape of New Orleans and How the City's Diverse Culture Influences It.
+This course will detail the lessons learned from Hurricane Katrina recovery efforts and what needs to happen to have a vibrant startup community that is equitable, accessible, and collaborative.
 From local entrepreneurs to community partners to support organizations to investors and more, this course will bring together some of the most important stakeholders in the New Orleans entrepreneurial ecosystem.
-We will also leverage our data from the Greater New Orleans Startup Report, hearing from our very own Lepage Center to present an in-depth overview of the current state of the early-stage business economy in New Orleans.
-The Entrepreneurial Landscape of New Orleans and How the City’s Diverse Culture Influences It is a TIDES Class only for the Ignite Residential Learning Community.
+We will also leverage our data from the Greater New Orleans Startup Report to present an in-depth overview of the current state of the early-stage business economy in New Orleans.